kyma-project/cloud-manager/docs/user/resources/04-40-10-azure-vpc-peering.md

-The `azurevpcpeering.cloud-resources.kyma-project.io` custom resource (CR) specifies the virtual network peering between Kyma and remote Azure Virtual Private Cloud (VPC) network.
-Virtual network peering is only possible withing the networks of the same cloud provider.
+The `azurevpcpeering.cloud-resources.kyma-project.io` custom resource (CR) specifies the virtual network peering between Kyma and the remote Azure Virtual Private Cloud (VPC) network.
+Virtual network peering is only possible within the networks of the same cloud provider.